onionpeel/simple-html/README.md

 # simple-html
 A basic html site served on an Express app.
+Site content is not serious.